blackstoneaudio/audiobook-spec/README.md

 ## Background

-Blackstone Audio is the largest independent Audiobook publisher in the United States, with over 30 years experience in Audiobook production.
+Blackstone Audio is the largest independent audiobook publisher in the United States, with over 30 years experience in Audiobook production.

 We produce and distribute original content through multiple digital and physical channels, and act as an aggregator for other publishers' content.